-Front Range Fire Rescue (FRFR) is an all hazards first response agency that protects the citizens of Johnstown, Milliken, and Weld and Larimer Counties in Colorado.
-Our staff is made up of a diverse group of professionals who strive to serve the public in the best way possible.
+Front Range Fire Rescue (FRFR) is an all-hazards first response agency that protects the citizens of Johnstown, Milliken, and portions of Weld and Larimer Counties in Colorado.
+Our staff comprises a diverse group of professionals who strive to serve the public in the best way possible.
 The following pages outline our beliefs, values, and culture.
-It is our expectation that this document is a living and evolving work.
-We understand that as we grow and mature this document will do the same.
-We will strive to live up to these principles in everything we do, in every interaction, on every day.
-This is our way.
+This document is a living and evolving work written by our members collectively and is updated to match the organization's needs.
+We will strive to live up to these principles daily in everything we do and in every interaction.
+Each member owns this culture, and we will all work to keep and enhance it and never let it get watered down.